 If you’re lucky, paying the ransom will recover your files.
 Criminal hackers do this often enough to keep people paying — but not always.
 Also, ransoms often use anonymous “cryptocurrencies” like BitCoin.
 These can be hard to get if you haven’t bought them in advance and can’t access your computer.

 In late 2016, malware hit an individual every 10 seconds and a business every 40 seconds.
 In early 2017, 60% of malware carried ransomware.
-If you need more stats to get your colleagues to take ransomware seriously, check out this post.

 So, there are several ways to mitigate ransomware attacks.
 Some just stockpile BitCoin and expect to pay up.
 However, average ransoms now exceed $1000.
 So, with no guarantee of getting files back, that’s a last resort.
 A safer option is to keep frequent, constant backups.
 I’ll cover that in more detail later in this cybersecurity series.